TomasMos/games/README.md

 # Tic-tac-toe

 ## The algorithm employed is minimax with alpha-beta pruning (similar to Monte Carlo), to recursively iterate through all possible outcomes of each move.
-On the frontend, pygame is used to create the graphics and GUI.
+On the frontend, pygame is used to create the GUI.
 The backend enables a human to make moves and calculates the optimum move for an AI to play.

 ### Gamplay